lingtalfi/Light_Nugget/doc/api/Ling/Light_Nugget/Service/LightNuggetService/getNugget.md

-Returns the nugget identified by the given nuggetId and relPath.
+Returns the output of the [getNuggetByPath method](https://github.com/lingtalfi/Light_Nugget/blob/master/doc/api/Ling/Light_Nugget/Service/LightNuggetService/getNuggetByPath.md).
-See the [Light_Nugget conception notes](https://github.com/lingtalfi/Light_Nugget/blob/master/doc/pages/conception-notes.md) for more details.

-Available options are:
+Available options are also the ones from the getNuggetByPath method.

-- varsKey: string=null, The key used to hold the variables (see the conception notes for more info).
-     If false, the variable replacement system will not be used.
-     If null, the varsKey will default to "_vars".